POP goes the CAMulator

 Key physics handled server-side:

-• SST injected into forcing tensor (not prognostic state)
+• SST/IFRAC injected into forcing tensor

 • FSNS → FSDS: albedo inversion so CPL7 doesn’t double-count surface reflection